sbt/sbt-assembly/README.md

 * `MergeStrategy.first` picks the first of the matching files in classpath order
 * `MergeStrategy.last` picks the last one
 * `MergeStrategy.singleOrError` bails out with an error message on conflict
-* `MergeStrategy.concat` simply concatenates all matching files and includes the result
+* `MergeStrategy.concat` simply concatenates all matching files and includes the result.
+There is also an overload that accepts a line separator for formatting the result
-* `MergeStrategy.filterDistinctLines` also concatenates, but leaves out duplicates along the way
+* `MergeStrategy.filterDistinctLines` also concatenates, but leaves out duplicates along the way.
+There is also an overload that accepts a `Charset` for reading the lines
 * `MergeStrategy.rename` renames the files originating from jar files
 * `MergeStrategy.discard` simply discards matching files
+* `MergeStrategy.preferProject` will choose the first project file over library files if present.
+Otherwise, it works like `MergeStrategy.first`

 The mapping of path names to merge strategies is done via the setting `assemblyMergeStrategy` which can be augmented as follows: